ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-show-page/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

-tktk Notes: Just a show page here, nothing too crazy!
-Might be good to draw attention to the conditional rendering used here since some of the fields are optional on creation.

 Now that we have an index view, let's look at another User Story:

 > AAU, I should be able to view all the details of a job application on a new page by following a link from that index page.